ballerina-platform/module-ballerinax-slack/examples/companySurvey/Slack company survey.md

 ### 2. Configuration

-Update your Slack account related configurations in the `Config.toml` file in the example root directory:
+Create a `Config.toml` file in the example root directory, and update your Slack account token as follows:

 ```toml
 token = "<token>"